JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ChunkEntityResolver.md

 {%- endcapture -%}

 {%- capture model_description -%}
-Returns a normalized entity for a particular trained ontology / curated dataset (e.g. ICD-10, RxNorm, SNOMED etc).
+The ChunkEntityResolverModel encompasses the functionality to produce a normalized entity from a specialized ontology or curated dataset (such as ICD-10, RxNorm, SNOMED, etc.).
+This model includes comprehensive parameters and methods essential for its training.
+It operates by transforming a dataset that incorporates two Input Annotations: TOKEN and WORD_EMBEDDINGS, sourced from tools like ChunkTokenizer and ChunkEmbeddings Annotators.
+Ultimately, it generates the normalized entity relevant to the specified trained ontology or curated dataset, ensuring accurate entity resolution within the given context.

 For available pretrained models please see the [Models Hub](https://nlp.johnsnowlabs.com/models?task=Entity+Resolution).